mypreview/Conj/docs/set-header-image.md

 1. On the frontend, in the **Admin bar**, **Customize**.
 2. On the backend, click **Appearance** » **Customize**.
-3. Navigate to **Background Image** section.
+3. Navigate to **Header Image** section.
+4. Locate the **Current header** image upload field.
-4. Click the **Select image** button to open the WordPress media library.
+5. Click the **Add new image** button to open the WordPress media library.
-5. To upload the background image file, click the **Upload Files** tab in the upper left corner of the **Select image** dialog box.
+6. To upload the header image file, click the **Upload Files** tab in the upper left corner of the **Choose Image** dialog box.
-6. You can drag and drop any image file from your local computer or machine’s file manager, or you can click **Select Files** to upload the background image file.
+7. You can drag and drop any image file from your local computer or machine’s file manager, or you can click **Select Files** to upload the header image file.
-7. In the **File Upload** dialog box, navigate to the location of the image you want to use, and then double-click the image to upload it.
+8. In the **File Upload** dialog box, navigate to the location of the image you want to use, and then double-click the image to upload it.
-8. Once the file uploaded, the **Media Library** tab appears with the uploaded file selected.
+9. Once the file uploaded, the **Media Library** tab appears with the uploaded file selected.
-9. At the right side of the **Medial Library**, complete the **Title**, **Caption**, **Alt Text**, and **Description** text boxes, and then click **Select** button.
+10. At the right side of the **Medial Library**, complete the **Title**, **Caption**, **Alt Text**, and **Description** text boxes, and then click **Select and Crop** button.
-10. Now that you have a **Background Image**, you will see the available options:
-    * **Background Repeat** – No Repeat, Tile, Tile Horizontally, or Tile Vertically.
-    * **Background Position** – Allow image to be positioned Left, Center, or Right.
-    * **Background Attachment** – Scroll background or display as Fixed.
+11. The **Crop Image** dialog box appears.
+12. Use the sizing handles to select any portion of the uploaded image you wish to be displayed as the site logo area, and then click **Crop Image** button.<br/>*Suggested image dimensions: **1950 by 500 pixels**.*
-11. Click the **Publish** button to view the uploaded background image on your site.
+13. Click the **Publish** button to view the uploaded header image on your site.

-?> Try changing all of background image options to the various settings to preview how the affect the display of the background image, including different combinations of the three options.
-When setting the **Background Attachment** option, you will need to test the preview by scrolling the page in the preview panel.<br/>With some options, the image may seem to disappear entirely, but that is due to a limited use of the image that is hidden behind another element in the foreground.
+!> Only `.jpeg`, `.gif`, and `.png` files can be used.
+All cropped images will be converted to jpegs.
+Using an image of exactly the right size will produce the best results, and this is certainly recommended.

+## Add Random Header Images

+The **Current Header** image upload field will display only the currently active header image.
+However, you can upload a few more images to show a variety of random images in your site header area.

+Once you have uploaded a few images, they will appear under **Previously Uploaded** section.
+You can click on the **Randomize uploaded headers** button which allows WordPress to choose one of the uploaded images for your header area randomly.

 ## Additional Links